openstack-infra/zuul/doc/source/zuul.rst

     The time specification in cron syntax.
 Only the 5 part syntax is supported, not the symbolic names.
 Example: ``0 0 * * *`` runs at midnight.

+  **zuul**
+    This trigger supplies events generated internally by Zuul.
+    Multiple events may be listed.

+    *event*
+    The event name.
+Currently supported:

+      *project-change-merged* when Zuul merges a change to a project, it generates this event for every open change in the project.

+      *parent-change-enqueued* when Zuul enqueues a change into any pipeline, it generates this event for every child of that change.

+    *pipeline*
+    Only available for ``parent-change-enqueued`` events.
+This is the name of the pipeline in which the parent change was enqueued.

+    *require-approval*
+    This may be used for any event.
+It requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
+It follows the same syntax as the "approval" pipeline requirement below.

 **require**
   If this section is present, it established pre-requisites for any